Sanj K. Patel

 Mark Goldberg, MD

-Mark Goldberg, MD is responsible for Global Medical and Regulatory Strategy.
-He joined Synageva as Senior Vice President in September 2011.
+Mark Goldberg, MD joined Synageva in September 2011 and is responsible for Global Medical and Regulatory Strategy.
 Dr. Goldberg joins Synageva from Genzyme Corporation, where he most recently served as Senior Vice President, Clinical Development and Global Therapeutic Group Head, Oncology and Personalized Genetic Health.
 While at Genzyme, he played a central role in the development and approval of some of the benchmark therapies for rare diseases, including Fabrazyme®, Aldurazyme®, Myozyme® and Lumizyme®.
 Prior to working at Genzyme, he was a full time staff physician at Brigham and Women’s Hospital and Dana Farber Cancer Institute, where he still holds appointments.
 He is also a Clinical Associate Professor of Medicine at Harvard Medical School.
 Dr. Goldberg is a board-certified medical oncologist and hematologist and has more than 50 published papers.
 Reporting directly to Sanj Patel and working very closely with Dr. Anthony Quinn, Synageva’s Chief Medical Officer, Dr. Goldberg will be responsible for product development, medical and regulatory affairs and ensuring the successful progress and advancement of pipeline programs.
 Dr. Goldberg received his AB (magna cum laude) from Harvard College and his MD (cum laude) from Harvard Medical School.

 Back To Top